Yes Bank founder Rana Kapoor arrested by ED in money laundering case

-The Enforcement Directorate (ED) arrested Yes Bank founder Rana Kapoor in money laundering case on Sunday (March 8,202).
+The Enforcement Directorate (ED) arrested Yes Bank founder Rana Kapoor in money laundering case in the wee hours of Sunday (March 8,2020).
 He was arrested after 31 hours of questioning by the Enforcement Directorate (ED).
-Kapoor was arrested on Sunday at around 4 am and he will be produced before a local court to obtain custody, said sources.
+Kapoor was arrested on Sunday at around 4 am and he will be produced before a local court to obtain custody.

 Earlier on Friday (March 6, 2020), the agency conducted raids at Rana Kapoor`s residence located in the upscale 'Samudra Mahal' complex in the Worli area, Mumbai and registered a case under the Prevention of Money Laundering Act (PMLA).